 In my previous guides, I have already helped my audience with how to enable and check error logs on your WordPress website.
 If you are new to our website and haven’t checked out those helpful articles, here are some quick links for you,

-How to Enable WordPress Error Log on Website
+- How to Enable WordPress Error Logs | The Handy Guide

 You can also use multiple other error log plugins to view errors directly from your dashboard.
 I have also mentioned them in the links above.